IssamLaradji/CBStyling/README.md

 ### Relevant work

-For segmentation, we used the pretrained model in [1] For style transfer, we used the pretrained model in [2].
+- For segmentation, we used the pretrained model in [1]; and
+- for style transfer, we used the pretrained model in [2].

 In this work we combined these two pretrained models to segment different objects in a scene.
 But if you would like to train for segmenting new objects or new styles, you can use the training scripts in [1,2].

 [1] https://github.com/Reagan1311/DABNet/

 [2] https://github.com/pytorch/examples/tree/master/fast_neural_style